docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 A container for other types of controls.
 Differs from a Panel element in that is must be a direct child of a TabbedPanel element, the title is shown in the selection tab, and it does not have a script-definable border.
-The currently active tab is the value of the parent’s selection property.
+The currently active tab is the value of the parent's selection property.
 Containers have additional properties that control the children; see :ref:`container-properties`.
 Hiding a panel hides all its